dianashalai/User_Journey/README.md

 - Selecting a funnel stage dynamically updates the transition time chart for the corresponding stage.

 *Tools Used*

-Tableau: For building interactive visualizations.
+.Tableau: For building interactive visualizations.
-CSV Data File: As the source for all metrics and visualizations.
+.CSV Data File: As the source for all metrics and visualizations.

 *Business Impact*
 This dashboard enables businesses to: